 - Unzip your jacket and hold it wide open or raise your hands above your head and wave them, making yourself appear larger and scarier to the coyote.

-- Run towards them and make noise to scare or shoo them away — yell “Go Away Coyote,” shake your keys, clap, etc.
+- Run towards them and make noise to scare or shoo them away — yell “Go Away Coyote,” shake your keys, clap, etc. Watch the video below for some tips.

 - Throw rocks, branches, or anything else at your disposal toward the coyote to scare them away.
 Aim for their feet and generally around them, not necessarily directly at them.